iangilan/tFUSFormer/README.md

 ## Dataset
 The dataset used in this project consists of:
-- Temperature distribution data post-RFA treatment (https://drive.google.com/file/d/1F7OFzfXZdc6jGWc_qIpxW5WrgBBzYh_o/view?usp=sharing)
-- Ablated area data post-RFA treatment (https://drive.google.com/file/d/1CDLMCfDLaI5SfMdX6DV5EJflgjRwjj9D/view?usp=sharing)
-- Electrode location and geometry data during RFA treatment (https://drive.google.com/file/d/18rzSAqrPdOKl7YipzP73VnS7oK9d_-Ua/view?usp=sharing).
-- Segmented breast tumor data obtained from MR images (https://drive.google.com/file/d/1O85XRSbVJly1kMyxfzIvbwV-84xo0nxS/view?usp=sharing).
-> Note: MR images of breast cancer patients from a publicly available dataset ([Saha et al., 2018](https://www.nature.com/articles/s41416-018-0185-8)) were utilized to model tumor geometry.
+- Due to the size of the dataset, we only included the pre-trained model and test datasets.
+- Training dataset is not included.

 ## Usage
-1. Locate your RFA dataset in your local storage.
+1. Locate your test dataset in your local storage.
 2. Edit config.py according to the user's need.
-3. Edit the data loaders `data_loader_Temp.py` and `data_loader_Dmg.py` for temperature distribution and damaged area, respectively, to load and preprocess the data.
+3. Edit the data loaders `tFUS_dataloader.py` to load and preprocess the data.
-4. Train the model using `python train_Temp.py` or `python train_Dmg.py`.
+4. Train the model using `python train_model.py`.
-5. Evaluate the model's performance on test data using `python test_Temp.py` or `python test_Dmg.py`.
+5. Evaluate the model's performance on test data using `python test_model.py`.

 ## Model Architecture
-- The `RFACNN` model is a 3D EDCNN that consists of encoder and decoder blocks, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
+- The `FSRCNN_1ch` model is a 3D FSRCNN that consists of encoder and decoder blocks, designed for extracting features and predicting a focal region.
+- The `SESRResNet_1ch` model is a 3D SESRResNet, designed for extracting features and predicting a focal region.
+- The `SRGAN_1ch` model is a 3D SRGAN, designed for extracting features and predicting a focal region.
-- The `RFAUNet` model is a 3D U-Net, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
+- The `tFUSFormer_1ch` model is a 3D tFUSFormer, designed for extracting features and predicting a focal region.
-- The `RFAAttUNet` model is a 3D Attention U-Net, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
+- The `tFUSFormer_1ch` model is a 3D tFUSFormer, designed for extracting features and predicting a focal region.
 - The architectures of all models are defined in `models.py`.

 ## Custom Loss Function